-The Administration of New York Governor Andrew Cuomo has made a number of very aggressive moves towards renewable energy, including announcing one of the nation’s most ambitious renewable energy mandates, indefinitely extending net metering, supporting SolarCity and 1366 Technologies in locating manufacturing in the state, and embarking on a bold program to restructure the distribution grid.
+The Administration of New York Governor Andrew Cuomo has made a number of very aggressive moves towards renewable energy and energy efficiency, including announcing one of the nations most ambitious renewable energy mandates, indefinitely extending net metering, supporting SolarCity and 1366 Technologies in locating manufacturing in the state, and embarking on a bold program to restructure the distribution grid.

 This is not the first mention of nuclear energy in relation to the 50% by 2030 goal.
 Previous statements by the Cuomo Administration had indicated that there would be a separate support mechanism for upstate nuclear power plants.
 However, the language in a ruling by the New York Public Service Commission (NYPSC) referenced in the press statement takes this a step further.